 Debbie AMHP Advisor

-Panos is an Acting Consultant in General Psychiatry for Southern Health NHS Foundation Trust and a Medical Education Fellow at HEE Wessex.
+Panos is a Consultant Psychiatrist for Avon and Wiltshire Partnership NHS Trust.
 He strongly believes that technology must serve the needs of clinicians in order for them to provide the best care for their patients.
 Panos is keen to help contribute to the creation of a technological solution which is easy to use, reliable and moulded to the real-world needs of psychiatrists.

 Dr Debbie Martin is Director of the Bournemouth University, South West England Approved Mental Health Professional’s/BIA course, and an independent trainer.
 Debbie provides training for many local authorities and trusts, and for s12 approved doctors and Approved Clinicians in the South West, Midlands and Wales.
 Debbie is co-author with Paul Barber and Rob Brown of Mental Health Law in England and Wales, 3rd Ed (2017), and The Mental Capacity Act 2015, A Guide for Practice, 3rd Ed (2015), published by Sage/Learning Matters.

 Debbie is a registered social worker and has previously worked as an Approved Social Worker (now the AMHP role) and has managed services for those with mental disorder.
 She supports Thalamos with advice on best practice as well as guidance on the legislative evolution of its application.

 Iain is a ST4 Specialist Trainee Registrar in General Adult Psychiatry working in Oxford and Buckinghamshire.
 He is currently part of the Community Mental Health Team and is a fellow of medical education at the University of Oxford.
 Iain has experienced first-hand the complexities and digital challenges associated with front-line mental healthcare and this led to his involvement with Thalamos.
 From issues with the existing paper-based process through to the lack of effective communication channels and the complexities of trust boundaries, Iain has a deep understanding of the situation on the ground.